-Figure 4.21 High ShuffleSpeedFactor, particles in step 100
+Figure 4.21 Particles for a ShuffleSpeedFactor, of 1000, time step 100.

 Also, later in the simulation the particle swarm does not spread much and reaches the channel with a large overlap in all particles (see Figure 4.22).
 It almost passes the channel "en bloc"